 - Church Isn’t Your Private Party

 This is connected to number three.
 Keep in mind that as you get to know people better, becoming more involved in each other’s lives, which is a good thing, you will develop what will seem, to many, a somewhat secret language with hidden social cues, private idioms, and inside jokes that can make new or struggling members feel like they’ve crashed a party that they weren’t invited to.
-Well, none other than the Holy Spirit invited them, and it’s not your party to begin with.
+Well, none other than the Holy Spirit invited them into fellowship with you; it’s not your party to begin with.
 Help people feel welcome, even if that means that you and your friends need to surrender your rights.

 - Insert Yourself into People’s Lives